PostHog/posthog.com/contents/blog/google-analytics-cost.md

 - [Infotrust](https://infotrust.com/wp-content/uploads/2018/10/google-analytics-adobe-analytics.pdf), a marketing and analytics consultancy, says typical pricing starts at $150,000 per year in the US for up to 500M hits.

 > **How much would PostHog cost for those amounts?** Unlike Google, PostHog has [fully transparent pricing](/pricing).
 25M [anonymous events](/docs/data/anonymous-vs-identified-events) per month would cost $791 per month or $9492 per year.
-500M anonymous events would cost $7,118 per month or $85,416.
+500M anonymous events would cost $7,118 per month or $85,416 per year.

 Both sources mention that beyond the minimum $50-150k organizations pay, pricing is then usage-based based on the volume of data you capture.